What is Chemotherapy and How Does it Work?

 Forms of Chemotherapy and How You Receive It

 Chemotherapy, often called chemo, comes in the form of a pill, a shot, or through an intravenous (IV) tube that delivers the drugs directly to your bloodstream.
 You will go to a hospital or clinic for regular appointments to receive your chemo.
 It’s called an infusion when you receive chemo drugs through an IV.
-Your oncologist at Western Maryland Health System, who is a doctor that treats cancer, will decide on a chemotherapy schedule based on several individual factors.
-These include:
+Your oncologist at UPMC Western Maryland, who is a doctor that treats cancer, will decide on a chemotherapy schedule based on several individual factors.

 - Your specific type of cancer